-This is a staggering figure and illustrates the seriousness of this problem.
+These large numbers of people who grind their teeth illustrate the seriousness of this problem.
 It’s time to look at what teeth grinding is all about for those trying to understand the root cause of their dental worries.

 Here’s a look at the leading causes, treatment options, and consequences of teeth grinding.

 PS.
 Finding a general dentist in Whittier, CA isn’t hard; contact us today.

 What is Teeth Grinding?